Aditya-Mohite/TRIPIFY/README.md

-UPRAISE
+TRIPIFY

- A comprehensive platform that offers industry mentorship, networking opportunities, and necessary tools for startup incubators.
+A dynamic travel website, providing a robust platform for hotel searches across multiple cities.